apigee/apigee-mock-client-php/README.md

+# Apigee Mock Client for PHP
+A mock client library to replace calls to Apigee Edge with mock calls for testing.

 ## Roadmap

-- Add a templating system for creating json responses from apigee client php objects.
+- Add a templating system for creating JSON responses from Apigee client PHP objects.
 - Evaluate serialization as an option for mock response generation.
 - Add traits for queing responses for common objects.

-## The twig generator.
+## The Twig generator.

-There is a twig generator included in this library.
-To use it, you must first include twig in your project.
-Using the twig generator is not required for this library to operate so it is not required by default.
+There is a Twig generator included in this library.
+To use it, you must first include Twig in your project.
+Using the Twig generator is not required for this library to operate so it is not required by default.